-On August 7, 2020, I published an article: Disability Pension Should Have Been Provided to the Mentally Disabled Living Alone.
-As an Alternative, I've Started a Donation Campaign.
-At the same time, I started to accept donations through online form powered by Donorbox.
+On August 7, 2020, I posted an article: Disability Pension Should Have Been Provided to the Mentally Disabled Living Alone.
+As an Alternative, I've Started a Donation Campaign, and have launched a donation campaign on Donorbox.

-To tell the truth, I was making preparations for the international version of the site long before that campaign.
-From the beginning I knew it was almost impossible to accept donations from Japanese people.
+By the way, I was preparing an English-language version of our website long before that campaign.
+This is because we knew that it was almost impossible to receive donations from Japanese in the first place.

-The Japanese don't donate.
+Perhaps you do not know this, but the fact is that the Japanese rarely donate money.
 I learned this lesson through my own experience.

-I had used the PayPal Donation service for about four years until shikin-kessai-ni-kansuru-horitsu (Payment Services Act) was enacted in April 2010.
-Through that service I was collecting donations to support my writing endeavors and other no-profit activities.
+I had used PayPal Donation service for about four years until shikin-kessai-ni-kansuru-horitsu (Act on Settlement of Funds) was enacted in April 2010.
+Through that service, I was raising funds for my writing and non-profit activities.

-But No donations at all, throughout the four years.
+However, this endeavor ended with no donations throughout the four years.

 A bitter experience over a dozen years ago.